Brush Up: A Toothpaste Experiment

 After eating, a sticky coating called plaque forms on our teeth.
-We must brush off the plaque or it can make teeth change from a white color into yellow or brown.
-Plaque can also lead to cavities in the teeth.
-This experiment uses a hard-boiled egg as a pretend tooth.
-Reluctant brushers will take notice of this amazing experiment!
+We must brush off the plaque or it could turn teeth from a nice pearly white to a dour yellow or brown.
+Plaque can also lead to cavities, which are no fun at all.
+This activity uses a hard-boiled egg as a pretend tooth and shows what happens if plaque goes unchecked.
+Reluctant brushers might change their attitude after seeing the results of this amazing experiment!

 What You Need:

 - A glass

 - A can of cola, or other dark brown soda

 - Carefully place the hard-boiled egg into the empty glass.

 - Pour the can of dark brown soda into the glass, making sure the egg is completely submerged in liquid.

 - Ask your child to guess what might happen to the white egg.
 Leave the egg in the cola overnight.

 - The next day, remove the egg from the liquid.
 Ask your child to describe what happened to the egg.
 How did it look before it went into the glass?
 How does it look now?